JobirToshtemirov/Imtihon-bitiruv/README.md

-This project has a lot of yandex eats apiescreated by " Toshtemirov Jobir "
+This project has a lot of yandex eats apies created by " Toshtemirov Jobir "